vedantBCodes/Frontend_Mini_Challenges/README.md

-Here i will be providing the links of all the  deployed challenges challeges .
+Here i will be providing the links of all the  deployed challenges.

 1.Counter - counternetlify.netlify.app